Semantic.UiCalendar

 Summary

-Augments a constructor's own properties and functions:`
+Augments a constructor's own properties and functions:`javascript

 MyObject = Ember.Object.extend({